Communication, Rhetoric and the Literary Arts (CRLA)

 ENG 102: Accelerated Introduction to English Literary Genres

-Accelerated English in grade 9 is designed for students who have demonstrated the motivation, self-discipline, ability, and academic readiness to read and analyze texts in greater depth and complexity as well as to meet more challenging expectations in their written work.
+Accelerated English in grade 9 is designed for students who have demonstrated the motivation, self-discipline, ability, and academic readiness to read and analyze texts in greater depth and complexity.

-Prerequisites: Department approval based on teacher’s recommendation of the student’s ability and work ethic (if available), along with writing samples or a diagnostic exam for departmental review.
+Prerequisites: Department approval based on teacher’s recommendation (if available) of the student’s ability and work ethic, along with writing samples or a diagnostic exam for departmental review.

 ENG 201: Arabic Literature in a Global Context